paulocarvalhojr/pc-logger/README.md

 When using ASP.Net Core 2.1, all the configuration should be done at the `Program.cs` file, as shown below.

 How does it work?
-The `ConfigureAppConfiguration` delegate defines the host configuration options, which are then used into the `ConfigureLogging` delegate to setup the required Kaive Log Settings.
-Finally, the `UseKaiveLogging` extension method injects its own custom Logger Factory, which will forward all logger requests to the required sinks, as per configured settings.
+The `ConfigureAppConfiguration` delegate defines the host configuration options, which are then used into the `ConfigureLogging` delegate to setup the required Log Settings.
+Finally, the `UseLogging` extension method injects its own custom Logger Factory, which will forward all logger requests to the required sinks, as per configured settings.

 ```csharp